aaron-grau/curic/sql/projects/active_record_lite/instructions/active-record-lite-i.md

 ## Setup

-Please download the skeleton from the project directory on GitHub.
+Download the skeleton from the project directory on GitHub.

 There are specs in it which will guide you through the project.
 Because they're using a database, they run a little slow, so it might be helpful